Streisand to recount life and career in memoir due in 2017

-LOS ANGELES (Reuters) - Veteran singer, actress and director Barbra Streisand, the top-selling female music artist of all time, will recount her six decades in show business in a memoir due in 2017, publishers Viking said on Wednesday.
+LOS ANGELES, May 20 (Reuters) - Veteran singer, actress and director Barbra Streisand, the top-selling female music artist of all time, will recount her six decades in show business in a memoir due in 2017, publishers Viking said on Wednesday.

 It will be the first authorized autobiography from the 73-year-old star, in which she will also delve into memories of her childhood.